bsojapan/bsojapan.github.io/static/01_univers/startrek.md

 Idran / Founder's Homeworld (Gamma Quadrant)Government: The Dominion.
 An absolute, totalitarian absolute monarchy/theocracy where the Changelings are worshipped as gods, enforcing order through genetically engineered servant races.

-Would you like to dive deeper into the political lore of a specific empire, or explore how Federation law applies to new planets trying to join?

 ### type2